-The Shukhman article described the "risk of exploitation/inducement" as follows:
+The Shukhman article13 described the "risk of exploitation/inducement" as follows:

-- Power and resource differentials between international donor candidates and U.S. recipients are common. - •Donor candidates may have limited resources, limited access to medical care, and may be at risk of pursuing donation in the hopes of remuneration or migration opportunities.
+- Power and resource differentials between international donor candidates and U.S. recipients are common. - Donor candidates may have limited resources, limited access to medical care, and may be at risk of pursuing donation in the hopes of remuneration or migration opportunities.

 The definition of three critical terms helps to ground this discussion.
 Exploit means "to make use of meanly or unfairly for one's own advantage."
-Induce means "to move by persuasion or influence."
-Coerce means "to compel to an act or choice"; "to achieve by force or threat."
-Ultimately, the intent is to detect and prevent any coercion or inducement that would exploit a potential living donor.
+14 Induce means "to move by persuasion or influence."
+15 Coerce means "to compel to an act or choice"; "to achieve by force or threat."
+16 Ultimately, the intent is to detect and prevent any coercion or inducement that would exploit a potential living donor.
 Assessing the NCR/NCNR donor candidate for evidence of exploitation, inducement, or coercion is important in determining their motivation for donating an organ.
-It is currently required in OPTN Policy 14 that all living donors be evaluated for this risk.
-Central to this assessment is determining the relationship between the donor candidate and the recipient and is required to evaluate potential international donors for Human Trafficking for Organ Donation (HTOD).
-The donor candidate-recipient relationship can have an influence on the donor's motivation for donating an organ.
+It is currently required in that all living donors be evaluated for this risk.
+17 Central to this assessment is determining the relationship between the donor candidate and the recipient and evaluating potential international donors for human trafficking for organ donation.
+18 The donor candidate-recipient relationship can have an influence on the donor's motivation for donating an organ.
 Broadly these relationships are either: familial (biologically) or emotionally related; or unacquainted with no pre-existing relationship between the donor candidate and recipient.

 Duties and obligations associated with family relationships often weigh heavily on the decision to donate, as do emotional bonds within the family and cultural familial influences.
-Attention should be given to family systems and dynamics, and assessment for the presence of coercion, undue pressure, or financial motivation .
-For example, if the relationship is familial, cultural norms might place undue influence on the donor candidate, such as children expected to donate unquestionably to a parent or wives expected to defer unquestionably to husbands.
+Attention should be given to family systems and dynamics, and assessment for the presence of coercion, undue pressure, or financial motivation19.
+For example, if the relationship is familial, cultural norms might place undue